Code-Institute-Submissions/user-centric-project-bg/README.md

 ## Testing

-Manual testing was carried out on all scenarios, see "design" folder for 'Test Script'
+Manual testing was carried out on all scenarios.
+The 'Test Script' can be found in the [design](https://github.com/gallaghb/user-centric-project-bg/blob/07c8cf346a63946b9cb78ecbc7157d5914016231/assets/design) folder

 Testing was carried out after each iteration or sprint and bug defects were fixed and retested.

-HTML files were validated using a [html validator](https://validator.w3.org/) and file indentation was checked using a [html formatter](https://www.freeformatter.com/html-formatter.html)
+HTML files were validated using a [html validator](https://validator.w3.org/) and file indentation was checked using a [html formatter](https://www.freeformatter.com/html-formatter.html).
 CSS file was validated using a [css validator](https://jigsaw.w3.org/css-validator/)

-Testing was also carried out in different devices and browsers, see "design" folder for 'Test Results'
+Testing was also carried out in different devices and browsers, the test summary can be found [here](https://github.com/gallaghb/user-centric-project-bg/blob/07c8cf346a63946b9cb78ecbc7157d5914016231/assets/test%20summary)

 1. Header
-    1. Logo	Click on logo
+    1. Click on logo - logo should ease in and out
-	2. Repeat above test on Page 2
-	3. Repeat above test on Page 3
-	4. Repeat above test on Page 4
+	2. Click on Appointment on nav, click on logo - you will be brought back to the home page
+    3. Click on Prescription on nav, click on logo - you will be brought back to the home page
+    4. Click on Contact Us nav, click on logo - you will be brought back to the home page
 2. Nav Items
-    1. Hover over Home
+    1. Hover over Home - home button changes colour
-	2. Hover over Appointment
+	2. Hover over Appointment - appointment button changes colour
-	3. Hover over Prescription
+	3. Hover over Prescription - prescription button changes colour
-	4. Hover over Contact Us
+	4. Hover over Contact Us - contact us button changes colour
-	5. Click on Appointment
+	5. Click on Appointment - appointment page opens
-	6. Click on Home
+	6. Then Click on Home - home page opens
-	7. Click on Prescription
+	7. Click on Prescription - prescription page opens
-	8. Click on Home
+	8. Then Click on Home - home page opens
-	9. Click on Contact Us
+	9. Click on Contact Us - contact us page opens
-	10. Check content + spellings
+	10. Check content + spellings on all pages
-	11. Repeat above test on Page 2
-	12. Repeat above test on Page 3
-	13. Repeat above test on Page 4
 3. Footer
-    1. External Links	Click on HIA link
+    1. External Links, click on HIA link - HIA website opens in a seperate browser
-	2. Click on Irish Life Health link
+	2. Click on Irish Life Health link - Irish Life Health website opens in a separate browser
-	3. Click on VHI
+	3. Click on VHI link - VHI website opens in a separate browser
-	4. Social Media	Click on Facebook
+	4. Social Media, click on Facebook - Facebook website will open in a separate browser
-	5. Click on Twitter
+	5. Click on Twitter - Twitter website will open in a separate browser
-	6. Click on LinkedIn
+	6. Click on LinkedIn - LinkedIn website will open in a separate browser
-	7. Click on Pinterest
+	7. Click on Pinterest - Pinterest website will open in a separate browser
-	8. Click on Instagram
+	8. Click on Instagram - Instagram website will open in a separate browser
-	9. Click on YouTube
+	9. Click on YouTube - YouTube website will open in a separate browser
 	10. Check content + spellings
-	11. Repeat above test on Page 2
+	11. Repeat above tests on Appointment Page
-	12. Repeat above test on Page 3
+	12. Repeat above tests on Prescription Page
-	13. Repeat above test on Page 4
+	13. Repeat above tests on Contact Us Page
-4. Mid-Area Page 1	Center-Home
+4. Home Section
     1. About Us! - check content + spelling
 	2. Self-Service - check content + spelling
 	3. Prescription - check content + spelling
 	4. Appointment - check content + spelling
-5. Mid-Area Page 2	Center-Appointment
+5. Appointment Section
 	1. Check Appointment Image
 	2. Check content + spellings
 	3. Input full name
 	4. Input DOB